bryannolen/aranet4-exporter-go/README.md

 ## Setup

-These instructions assume you are on a system using systemd and bluetoothctl.
+These instructions assume you are on a system using systemd and `bluetoothctl`.

-1. Use bluetoothctl to pair with your Aranet4 device as follows:
+1. Use `bluetoothctl` to pair with your Aranet4 device as follows:

     ```shell
+    $ systemctl start hciuart  # or enable
     $ bluetoothctl
     > power on
+    > agent on
     > scan on
+    # find the MAC address of the Aranet4 device in the output:
+    # [NEW] Device DD:...:1F Aranet4 26D0F
     > scan off
-    # find the MAC address of the Aranet4 device in the output.
-    > pair XX:XX:..
+    > pair DD:...:1F
     # ... enter passcode shown on Aranet4 ...
-    > trust XX:XX:..
+    > trust DD:...:1F
+    > agent off
+    > quit
     ```

 2. If `bluetoothctl` is not installed, you may need to install it: